KomodoPlatform/dPoW/doc/bible.md

 ### Developer Nodes:

 Four Nodes are reserved for the Komodo team for mining and experimental, debugging, or research operations, which include the usage of custom and experimental core code.
+Starting with Season 5, six Notary Nodes are reserved for developer and research operations.

 ### Hunting unclaimed rewards: